Innoactive/Creator/.Documentation/articles/step-by-step-guides/hello-creator.md

 - I can not find `Innoactive` in the top menu ('file', 'edit', …)
   - Download the `Innoactive Creator` package at the [Innoactive Developer Portal](http://developers.innoactive.de/creator/releases/) and double-click the downloaded package to import it into Unity.
 - I cannot play the training application with my hardware.
-  - Please enure your hardware is correctly configured within Unity.
+  - Please ensure your hardware is correctly configured within Unity.
 Take a look in our [XR Setup Guide](../setup-guides/03-xr-setup.md).